Spalletti in 'no rush' to sign new Inter deal

-Luciano Spalletti says he is "no rush" to sign a new contract and commit his long-term future to Inter.

-The experienced coach was expected to announce a new three-year deal at a news conference on Thursday.
+The experienced coach was expected to announce a new three-year deal at a news conference on Friday (AEST).

-"I have a contract at Inter and I'm very happy," Spalletti told reporters.
+"I have a contract at Inter and I'm very happy," Spalletti said.

 "For me, nothing would have changed had we not made the Champions League.